How Do You Know Your Website Is Performing Well?

 Your website design should be visually appealing and look professional.
-It needs to be on-brand too, so users associate the visual design with your brand.
+It also needs to be on-brand, so users associate the visual design with your brand.

 The site structure should make it easy for users to navigate to the relevant pages.
 Otherwise, they’ll leave your website, and you’ll have potentially lost a sale to a competitor.
-A high-performing website is easy to navigate and simple to follow – users are always able to access the information and products they are looking for within a click or two.
+A high-performing website is easy to navigate and simple to follow – users can access the information and products they are looking for within a click or two.